surlykke/Go-Generics-with-constraints/README.md

 The proposal describes _contracts_ as a way of _constraining_ type parameters.
-Please read the proposal for details, but, briefly, a contract is a short function body, using a type parameter, which is required to be valid.
+Please read the proposal for details, but, briefly, a contract is a short function body, using a generic type parameter:

 Eg: